Ishani-Mondal/Ishani-Mondal.github.io/Coding Phase-Week1.md

 The algorithm used consists of using different patterns:

-Details of the algorithm implemented by the [pyclausie tool](https://github.com/AnthonyMRios/pyclausie) can be seen from the [paper](http://resources.mpi-inf.mpg.de/d5/clausie/clausie-www13.pdf).
+Details of the algorithm implemented by the [pyclausie tool](https://github.com/AnthonyMRios/pyclausie) described in the [paper](http://resources.mpi-inf.mpg.de/d5/clausie/clausie-www13.pdf) has been summarized below:

-Finally extracting out the triples as a code:

 # Step-by-step RDF Generation Procedure: